 She then moved on towards selflessly listening to the community, and transparently preventing such horrific tragedies from happening again.

-The aforementioned study by UCF discovered that people who trusted their sound-judgements, strict morals and sincere uprightness to challenge evil leadership customs felt inspired to prevent them from happening again.
+The study mentioned above by UCF discovered that people who trusted their sound-judgements, strict morals and sincere uprightness to challenge evil leadership customs felt inspired to prevent them from happening again.

 Although lousy leadership is not expected to disappear anytime soon, people who set good examples or work towards solving complex issues lead the way in effective leadership.
 And this is the most efficient when applied from the top-down.